carologistics/clips_executive/clips_executive/cx_docs/tutorials/writing_a_plugin.rst

 7 Asynchronous Handling of CLIPS facts in start_periodic_lookup()

-THe start_periodic_lookup function is responsible for creating a ROS timer that queries the transform tree and updates a fact to store the latest update to the retrieved pose.
+The start_periodic_lookup function is responsible for creating a ROS timer that queries the transform tree and updates a fact to store the latest update to the retrieved pose.

 .. code-block:: cpp